Google Maps will help you pay parking and transit fees ahead of time

 The company announced integration with ParkMobile and Passport, allowing you to pay for your parking meter in some cities right within Maps.
 Once you arrive at your location, you’ll see a ‘Pay for Parking’ button in maps.
 Enter your meter number and payment info, and you’re good to go.
 Likewise, you can extend the time on your meter via Maps as well.

-Given we’re all trying to avoid unecessary touching these days, I appreciate that this mean you don’t even need to touch a parking meter or switch to another app.
+Given we’re all trying to avoid unecessary touching these days, I appreciate that this means you don’t even need to touch a parking meter or switch to another app.

 The ability to pay for parking arrived today for 400 cities in the US — Google specifically mentions Boston, Cincinnati, Houston, Los Angeles, New York, Washington D.C — while for iOS the feature is “coming soon.”
 Transit payments are set to launch “in the coming weeks” on Android — no word on iOS yet.